 Operating under the influence of alcohol (OUI) is a crime that is charged every day in virtually every district court in Massachusetts.
 A conviction for OUI will result in serious, long-lasting penalties.
+That’s why you need expert legal representation if you are facing charges for OUI.
+Speak with an experienced OUI defense attorney in Concord today by calling Spring & Spring at (617) 513-9444.

 The Commonwealth must prove three elements beyond a reasonable doubt to convict someone of operating under the influence of alcohol.
 The Commonwealth must establish that the defendant: